Frequently Asked Questions (FAQ)

 Q: Can I see your doctors if I live in another state?

 A: Yes!
 We see patients from all over the country and are licensed in many US states.
 Since our physicians are fully licensed in states, they can function as a local doctor would (with some restrictions on prescribing certain medications).
 If we’re not licensed in your state and you wish to become a member, we will pursue licensure.
-Unfortunately, we are not able to be a licensed provider in the state of Texas and all patients residing in Texas must receive in-person care within our clinic in Denver.

 While we do provide telemedicine services throughout the country, we require the initial consultation visit to take place in Denver unless our physicians are able to provide the initial consultation during a satellite day in your state.
 This initial in-person visit is required in order to establish care and provide good medical treatment.
 To inquire about available satellite days in your area, please contact the clinic.